 With membership, youth receive a membership card, access to privileges in Open Recreation and discounted rates and priority registration for instructional classes and sports.
-As per AFI 34-249, participation in youth programs is limited to youth up to 18 years old.
-Parents must complete an AF Form 88, as a part of the Youth Programs Application.
+As per AFI 34-144, participation in youth programs is limited to youth up to 18 years old.
+AF Form 88, as a part of the Youth Programs Application.